Mexican legislators expressed concern that an Arizona law would prompt an influx of Mexicans into Sonora from Arizona. See Example(s)

 Rep. Francisco Garcia Gámez, a legislator from Cananea and that city’s former mayor, said the lack of mining jobs there has driven many Mexicans to Arizona to find work.
 He said they depend on jobs in Arizona to feed their families on both sides of the border.

-In late April 2010 this item began to be circulated anew, with many readers misinterpreting the included quotes to be a reaction to SB 1070 (Arizona's controversial immigration law, which had been signed into effect on 23 April 2010), but by then the piece was a two-year-old news story which referred to a related but completely different law.
+In late April 2010 this item began to be circulated anew, with many readers misinterpreting the included quotes to be a reaction to SB 1070 (Arizona’s controversial

 In July 2010, the U.S. Supreme Court agreed to hear a lawsuit challenging the constitutionality of the Legal Arizona Workers Act.
 Also that month, a U.S. District judge issued a temporary injunction that halted the enforcement of key parts of SB 1070.